equivalent/scrapbook2/archive/blogs/2016-02-28-rails-validators-in-separte-object.md

 Identity._validators # {:submited_email=>[#<ActiveRecord::Validations::PresenceValidator:0x00000002258ff8 # ....
 ```

-...and therefore instance is asking Class "what are the registered validators on you that I have to apply"
+...and therefore instance is asking Class *"what are the registered validators on you that I have to apply"*

 So if you try to register another validator, that will then reflect to all
 instances.

 In remaining part of the article we will have a look on some
 alternatives how something similar can be done.

-Just to repeat we
-will be trying to solve this example issue:
+In our examples will be trying to solve this issue:

 ```ruby
 # app/models/identity.rb